Online Gambling Addiction Help in South Africa : Online Casino Addiction, Online Gambling Problem Help for South African Players

 The Limpopo Gambling Board envisages a credible gaming industry in the Limpopo Province, which contributes to exciting leisure, economic opportunities and economic development.

 The Limpopo Gambling Board is commited to the establishment and management of the gaming industry in the Province by:

 - Regulation in terms of ethical practices

 - Insisting upon equitable local economic development

 - Eradication and uprooting of illegal gambling

 - Collaboration with the National Gambling Board and other provincial Boards, to efficiently and effectively manage the gambling industry.

-- To operate in accordance with the highest moral and ethical
+- To operate in accordance with the highest moral and ethical standards

-resources - our employees – and to maximize the development and utilization therof
+- To accept our responsibility towards our most important resources – our employees – and to maximize the development and utilization therof

 - To strive towards a healthy relationship with our stakeholders